INNOVATE Corp. Announces First Quarter 2023 Results

 - Spectrum: Broadcasting's station revenues increased in the first quarter -

-NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- INNOVATE Corp. (“INNOVATE” or the “Company”) (NYSE: VATE) announced today its consolidated results for the first quarter.
+NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- INNOVATE Corp. ("INNOVATE" or the "Company") VATE announced today its consolidated results for the first quarter.

 Financial Summary